jamesplease/lrud/examples/basic/disabled-focus-nodes/README.md

 ### Features Demonstrated

+- The `disabled` prop of the FocusNode component.
 - Dynamically setting the `disabled` prop.
 - If the parent of the focused node is disabled, then the entire subtree will become disabled, and focus will be moved.
 You can see this behavior by